lupyuen/lora-sx1262/README.md

 # WisBlock Receiver Log

-When we run this LoRa Receiver on WisBlock...
+When we run this LoRa Receiver on RAKwireless WisBlock...

 https://github.com/lupyuen/wisblock-lora-receiver